-- Water service operating costs (wages and supplies & services) are the largest revenue requirement component and are forecast to remain essentially flat for the 2023-2026 period. - The 'Total Revenue Requirement' (line 5 in table 3-3) is significantly higher than the Net Revenue as it is driven by the capital spending forecast.
-However, this capital spending is offset by external capital funding.
-Over the 2022-2026 period, capital spending for the water system totals \$40.1 million and capital funding plus a share of the infrastructure levy for the water system totals \$38.7 million. - There is some variance between Net Revenue required and Forecast Revenue on a year-to-year basis, but this variance equalizes over time.
+- Water service operating costs (wages and supplies & services) are the largest revenue requirement component and are forecast to increase during the 2024-2027 period. - The 'Total Revenue Requirement' (line 5 in table 3-3) is significantly higher than the Net Revenue as it is driven by the capital spending forecast.
+However, this capital spending is largely offset by external capital funding.
+Over the 2023-2027 period, capital spending for the water system totals \$40.1 million and capital funding plus a share of the infrastructure levy for the water system totals \$38.7 million. - There is some variance between Net Revenue required and Forecast Revenue on a year-to-year basis, but this variance reduces by 2027.
 Rates should not be changed annually to reflect fluctuating costs such as capital improvements.
-By 2026 there will be a small surplus.

-That the City is forecast to generate sufficient revenue to fund the operating and capital costs of the water utility is no surprise; systems were in place to ensure that future revenue was sufficient to cover planned system costs.
+That the City is forecast to generate sufficient revenue to almost entirely fund the operating and capital costs of the water utility is no surprise; systems were in place to ensure that future revenue was sufficient to cover planned system costs.
 However, this exercise is an important step in developing separate cost of service models for the water and sewer utilities.